7 Simple Ways to Increase Your Net Worth

 2. Review Your Assets

-You may not know exactly how much all of your assets are worth, or how that value is going to change, but you can get a round-about figure.
+You may not know exactly how much all your assets are worth, or how that value is going to change, but you can get an estimated figure.
 Try not to leave any assets out.
 Remember, here are your main asset classes:

-- Primary residence: the more equity you have in your home, the greater your net worth.
+- Primary residence: The more equity you have in your home, the greater your net worth has the potential to be.

 3. Trim Expenses

 What annual costs are bringing your net worth number down—and which ones don’t you need?
 Take a look at things like your insurance and healthcare premiums each year.
-Compare interest rates and see if any of these annual costs can be trimmed down.
+Compare interest rates and see if any of these annual costs can be trimmed or eliminated altogether.
+Then, commit to saving and/or investing the difference to add to your net worth.

 Income investing is a great way to increase your net worth—if done right.
 Read here for details on an approach that I have been using with clients for years called “The Bucket System.”
 The main premise of this approach is that you’ll divide your liquid investments into four buckets: the cash bucket, the income bucket, the growth bucket, and the alternative income bucket.